 The sector is now very large globally and under-represented in the UK stock market.
 Innovation continues to open up new markets, which smaller companies can often more readily exploit.
 However, this can cause negative disruption for some companies within the sector as well as in the wider market.
 The extreme examples are Amazon displacing high street book sales, and increasingly other products, while newspaper circulations decline in developed markets.
 A reminder – the most successful smaller companies become large.
-It is fulfilling to see two stocks in the FTSE-100, which have been highly successful investments for HIT when in the nursery stage – Sage and Arm.
+It is fulfilling to see Sage, which was a highly successful investment when in the nursery stage for HIT, in the FTSE 100.

 The US remains the leading market in terms of innovation, sales, profits and market value, and it is evident that the skills obtained by younger management in successful businesses are readily transferred to emerging businesses, leading to a remarkable ability to scale businesses repeatedly.
 The US also has a strong profit making culture, and a sophisticated awareness of profitable business models.
 The ability to generate high gross margins is a particularly desirable investment attribute, and one achieved by technological leadership and market position.
 However, stock market investors are also more enthusiastic about the sector in the US.
 In fact the US technology sector has performed abysmally this century, reflecting the excessive valuations at the millennium and the aggressive marketing of IPOs at full valuations leading to inefficiently fat balance sheets.
 This proved a drag in the credit boom.
 Although there are a multitude of interesting companies in the US it is difficult to find ones as undervalued as those in the UK.
 More recently the sector has outperformed the wider market in the US, as the credit crunch has taken a greater toll elsewhere, and returns for £ investors have been enhanced by currency on translation to £.